moltin/js-sdk/README.md

 })
 ```

-Storage keys used for storage solutions are prefixed with the name provided and end with the relevent feature e.g.
+Storage keys used for storage solutions are prefixed with the name provided and end with the relevant feature e.g.
 `my-first-gateway_ep_cart`, `my-first-gateway_ep_credentials` and `my-first-gateway_ep_currency`.

 If no name property is provided to the EPCCGateway function, the legacy naming is maintained: